apriltuesday/eva-opentargets/docs/manual-curation/step2-manual-curation.md

 * Susceptibility on only one half is _bad_ e.g Alcohol dependence, susceptibility to → alcohol dependence
 * Early / late onset on only one half is _bad_ e.g. Alzheimer disease, early-onset → Alzheimer's disease

+In general, complex traits with modifiers (e.g. "autosomal recessive", "early onset", or "history of") should not be mapped to the more general term (i.e. without modifiers) because it loses important information.
+For now the curator should follow the same protocol as for any other term and request to import/create a new term containing the necessary modifiers.

 ## Unmapped trait names
 Trait names that haven't been automatically mapped against any ontology term can also be searched for using OLS.
 If a mapping can't be found in EFO, look for a mapping to a HP, ORDO, or MONDO trait name.
 If these are not already in EFO they should be imported to EFO using the Webulous submission service.